JonElsey/python-fundamentals-course-day2/_episodes/06-next-steps.md

 # Additional training

-ARCCA have some training courses available on their website [arcca](https://arcca.github.io), which I recommend.
+ARCCA have some training courses available on their [website](https://arcca.github.io), which I recommend.
 They tend to run these a few times a year, or you can work through the material in your own time.
 These courses (and this one!) are based on courses developed by an organisation called The Carpentries.
-You can find their software lessons [swc-lessons](here) .
-Additional lessons are available on the [dc-lessons](Data_Carpentries) website; these tend to focus on more specific but still potentially relevant things.
+You can find their software lessons [here]([https://](https://softwarecarpentry.org/lessons/)) .
+Additional lessons are available on the [Data Carpentries](https://datacarpentry.org/lessons/) website; these tend to focus on more specific but still potentially relevant things.
 These are also highly recommended!

 {% include links.md %}